 The point I want to make here is two-fold.

 First I want to piggy-back on the first website stat that matters: average pages viewed per visit.
 Without the small talk to direct the conversation and provide the necessary information your website visitor wants–you won’t ever get to the first story or “ah-ha” moment before your customer leaves your website.
 You’ll never get to the point of being able to grow and deepen the relationship with your website visitors without making small talk first.
-To get to this point of deepening the conversation, your website must be easy to interact with on mobile.
-I share this again to reinforce the importance of a web design that’s catered to having a great user experience on mobile.
+To get to the point of deepening the conversation, your website must be easy to interact with on mobile.
+I share this again to reinforce the importance of designing your website to fit the experience you want your customer to have on mobile.

 The “ah-ha” of the #2 website stat that matters is that the more time that’s spent on a particular page allows you, the website owner, to give more value to your customer.
 Its all about the conversation you’re having with your customer, and you own an important role in serving them.
-Watch this short clip from the video below:
+To further elaborate what I mean by that, watch this short clip from the video below:

-By sharing stories and educating your customers through your website you give more and deepen your relationship with them.
-Further, the more time and intention you put into your website’s content (your conversations with your customers), the average time spent on your website goes up.
+It’s all about intention.
+Through sharing stories and educating your customers through your website you open yourself up to giving more value and deepening your relationship with your customers.
+The more time and intention you put into your website’s content (your conversations with your customers), the average time spent on your website goes up.

 More time spent on your website could mean 1 of 2 things for you.
-It could mean people can’t find what they’re looking for easily, or, it means they are able to find what they’re looking for and you’re giving more value to them on each page.
+It could mean people can’t find what they’re looking for easily, or, it means they are able to find what they’re looking for and you are in fact giving more value to them on each page.

 What is the most important thing you can do today to improve your website’s performance?